6 Ways to Rethink Your Library Space and Make it Amazing

 When I first got to Stewart in 2010, the collection hadn’t been weeded in decades.
 My supervisor had come in and gutted the worst of it before I got there, but even then, I was finding books on the shelves that hadn’t been checked out since 1971!
 Not only were the shelves cluttered, but they also took up all the space.
 About 50% of the floor space was taken up with massive floor shelving.
 Every inch of available wall space had shelving too.
 There was no room to breathe.
 The small instruction area had ten 60 x 36 heavy wooden tables and about fifty heavy wooden chairs that couldn’t stack.
 There were odd extra desks and tables taking up a ton of space too.
 Students were constantly bumping into furniture and each other.

 I began massively weeding the collection, paring it down to the books that students were actually reading.
-I broke up the monotony of the shelves by creating displays within them.
+To break up the monotony of the shelves, I created displays within them.
 I rearranged the books and removed wall shelving to open up some space.
-I had the district come out and remove excess furniture that we weren’t using.
+To get rid of the excess furniture we weren’t using, I had the district come out and remove it.
 I got permission to remove the often broken alarm system to open up more room and make the library feel more welcoming.
 All of this didn’t cost our school any money, but it made a huge difference in the functionality of the space.
 Sometimes, less is more.

 Movement and Flexibility

 The heavy wooden tables and chairs our library had were not flexible enough for our space.
 The table legs were frequently breaking from the tables being dragged across the floor and rearranged.
 Whenever we needed more floor space (ie. bookfairs, special events) we had to stack the wooden chairs one on top of the other in an awkward way in front of the bookshelves, preventing students from checking out books and potentially causing safety hazards.